 - With our Medicare plan finder tool, you can review the available plans in your zip code.
 Determine the type of insurance you need by entering your doctors, prescriptions, etc…

 - Check the star rating when selecting a Medicare plan.
-These ratings are updated every year and will help you review.
+These ratings are updated every year and will help you review them.

 - Complete an online application yourself or schedule a virtual meeting to enroll with a licensed insurance agent from Policy Engineer